Crying in the Chapel: Elvis Presley version

 On October 31, 1960, Elvis Presley cut a version of the song with plans to put it on his RCA gospel album His Hand in Mine.
 Three takes were recorded, but neither Elvis nor the Jordanaires, who provided background vocals, were satisfied.
-Eventually it was decided to shelve the recordings and move on.
+Eventually, it was decided to shelve the recordings and move on.

 On April 6, 1965, "Crying In the Chapel" was issued on RCA's "Gold Standard Series."
 It became Elvis' first million seller since "Return to Sender" in 1962 and his greatest chart success over a six-year span.
 The single hit number three on the Billboard Hot 100 singles chart and topped the Easy Listening chart for seven weeks.
 It was later included as a bonus track on Presley's 1967 gospel album, How Great Thou Art.

-Presley's version also was a hit in the U.K., where it spent two non-consecutive weeks at number one.
+Presley's version also was a hit in the United Kingdom, where it spent two non-consecutive weeks at number one.